Tulip-Dev/tulip/doc/developer/tulip_tutorial.rst

 .. _code-example-iter-props:

-4. Iterating over properties
+4. Iterating the properties
 ----------------------------

 Once again, iteration is made with Iterators.
-The class graph has a member function *Iterator <std::string> * getLocalProperties ()* that returns an iterator on the local properties.
+The class graph has a member function *Iterator <std::string> * getLocalProperties ()* that returns an iterator over the local properties.

 Following is an example::